• father •

 Meaning: 1.
 The male parent, sire; the spouse or mate of the mother.
 2. An originator or initiator, as George Washington is said to be the father of the United States.

 Notes: The word father has fathered many offspring itself.
 It has an adjective, fatherly, a noun, fatherhood, meaning "the state of being a father" plus a quality noun, fatherliness meaning "the quality of a father", i.e. "kindly and concerned".

-In Play: Today's Good Word would be a good one to use in wishing your father a happy Father's Day.
-Fathers are closely associated with the land of our birth.
-The Latin word for "father" underlies patriot (see Word History) and patriots are proudest of the Fatherland.
-Father is also associated with the highest spiritual powers, as well as its representatives on Earth, priests and bishops.
+In Play: Fathers are closely associated with the land of our birth.
+The Latin word for "father" underlies patriot (see Word History), and patriots are proudest of the Fatherland.
+Father is also associated with the highest spiritual powers, as well as their representatives on Earth, priests and bishops.
 Clearly, fathers represent a power to be reckoned with and, I reckon, Father's Day is the best time to express our appreciation for their impact on our lives.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!